 As we think about and shape the future of protected landscapes, the role they play in the big issues of our time has rightly come to the fore.
 They are increasingly viewed as ‘engine rooms’ for a greener future focused on recovery of climate, nature and people, and imagined as nodes for an extended network of connected landscapes that could run as green veins across cities and the countryside alike.Read more

-This post is by Patrick Begg, rural enterprise director at the National Trust.
+This post is by Paul Morling, principal economist at the RSPB.

 In commissioning the Dasgupta Review in 2019 the Treasury demonstrated a clear recognition that solving the nature crisis is vital for the functioning of our economy at large.
 To speak in economic terms, nature is a macroeconomic consideration and the review itself concludes that addressing the crisis is foundational to sustainable economic prosperity.
 In short, if we don’t tackle the nature crisis, our real economy and our quality of life is going to suffer.Read more

 This post is by Isobel Mercer, RSPB’s senior policy officer, policy & advocacy Scotland.

 Our most important habitats for wildlife are found in Protected Areas.
 These special places, such as the carbon-rich peatlands of the Flow Country, the noisy seabird cliffs at Flamborough Head, the shores of Strangford Lough, which is home to some 70,000 wintering birds, and the ancient Celtic Rainforests of West Wales, are responsible for safeguarding nature across the UK.Read more